Bitcoin-ABC/bitcoin-abc/web/cashtab/README.md

 ## Development

-Cashtab relies on some modules that retain legacy dependencies.
+CashTab relies on some modules that retain legacy dependencies.
 NPM version 7 or later no longer supports automatic resolution of these peer dependencies.
 To successfully install modules such as `qrcode.react`, with NPM > 7, run `npm install` with the flag `--legacy-peer-deps`

 ```
 npm install --legacy-peer-deps